AdobeDocs/commerce-php/src/pages/tutorials/custom-admin-design/index.md

 </type>
 ```

-For more examples and reference, view the `di.xml` files of these Magento modules:
+For more examples and reference, view the `di.xml` files of these modules:

 -  `<Magento_Backend_module_dir>/etc/di.xml`
 -  `<Magento_Catalog_module_dir>/etc/di.xml`